Adding A Plug Socket To A Room

 It is easier to install a socket in a room that already has sockets present than one that does not.

-If you are looking to install a socket in a room without sockets, the electrician will need to add and fit extra wiring from the nearest socket in another room and feed it through to the placement of the new sockets, which will increase the costs.
+If you are looking to install a socket in a room without sockets, the electrician will need to add and fit extra wiring from the nearest socket in another room and feed it through to the placement of the new sockets, which will increase the costs of the electricians hourly rates.

 Most electricians will usually quote for standard white sockets.
 However, there are other styles that can be chosen, but they will have additional costs.